-2. I lived with my parents and in Clermiston, Edinburgh.

-3. I was put into care because my dad was a very abusive man.
-I was emotionally, physically and sexually abused by him.
+- 2. I lived with my parents and in Clermiston, Edinburgh. - I was put into care because was a very abusive .
+I was emotionally, physically and sexually abused by .

-- 4. I think I was kind of the punch bag of the family.
-I used to get beat up by my dad and my brothers all the time.
+4. 4.
+I think I was kind of the punch bag I used to get beat up by all the time.
 I always remember thinking that I was a really evil person because of how horrible they were.

-were coerced by my dad into being violent towards me, probably to avoid being hit by him. - 5.
-I spent the majority of my childhood in care.
+- 5. I spent the majority of my childhood in care.
 At times I would be sent back to live with my parents, but things would break down and I would end up back in care.
 It was never a nice experience when I was living at home.
 There was nothing good about my father.
 I can't remember him ever laughing, smiling or being happy. - 6.
 The local authority were involved in being taken into care.
-They had involvement with my family early on because my mum was seriously abused by my dad and was hospitalised a lot.
+They had involvement with my family early on because my mum was seriously abused by sand was hospitalised a lot.
 She suffered emotional health difficulties as a result. - 7.
-My mum also became my abuser in a physical sense.
-It took me a long time to realise that she did it as a way of protecting me from my dad.
-She thought it would be better for her to dish out the punishment rather than him doing it in a rage and inflicting more harm.
+The second also became my abuser in a physical sense.
+It took me a long time to realise that did it as a way of protecting me from the second three that the second to dish out the second to dish out the second to dish ment rather than to do ing it in a rage and inflicting more harm.